 This project involves upgrading a 500-metre section of the water main on Old Barrenjoey Road in Avalon Beach.

-Most of our work will be done at night to reduce the impact on daytime traffic flows and local businesses.
+Our work will be done at night to reduce the impact on daytime traffic flows and when water use is low.
 Our night work hours are:

 Our work will ensure we can continue to give you clean and reliable water every day.

-Your water services may be temporarily interrupted on 4 or 5 separate nights during off-peak hours.
-Residents affected by these interruptions will receive a separate letter with more information.
+Your water services may be temporarily interrupted when we connect the new water main and transfer services.
+Residents and businesses affected by these interruptions will receive a separate letter with more information.

-We will use 3 temporary storage areas to support this project:
+We will use temporary storage areas to support this project.
+These areas will be fenced off for safety.

-We will have monthly drop-in sessions on the first Wednesday of every month between 1pm and 3pm in Dunbar Park.
+We will have drop-in sessions on the first Wednesday of every month between 2pm and 4pm in Dunbar Park.
 Our team will be there to discuss our work and answer any questions you have.

 Dunbar Park